Hasbi-sabah/OctAPI/README.md

 ## Release Notes

+### v0.7.1 - 2025-05-12
+- **File Matching Fix**: Resolved an issue that caused root-level files to be skipped during scanning.

 ### v0.7.0 - 2025-04-22
 - **Route Info Panel**: Added a toggleable panel to view detailed route information.
 - **Persistent Notes**: Users can now add, edit, and delete notes for each route, stored persistently.